SBAMP: Sampling Based Adaptive Motion Planning: Sampling Based Adaptive Motion Planning

 Figure~\ref{fig:SBAMP-theory} depicts the overall SBAMP control loop.
-At its core, SBAMP runs two modules in parallel—a global RRT$^*$ planner and a local SEDS controller—with a lightweight decision logic that activates the SEDS generator whenever the planner produces a new path.
+At its core, SBAMP runs two modules in parallel: a global RRT$^*$ planner and a local SEDS controller, with a lightweight decision logic that refits the dynamical system whenever the planner produces a new path.

-At a high level, SBAMP is designed to: \begin{itemize} \item \emph{Integrate SEDS with RRT$^*$:} leverage RRT$^*$ for global, asymptotically‐optimal waypoint generation while employing a Lyapunov‐stable mixture dynamics controller (SEDS) for local, online trajectory adaptation without pre‐training; \item \emph{Achieve seamless waypoint transitions:} dynamically shift the SEDS equilibrium to the current nearest waypoint, preserving continuity of the commanded velocity. \end{itemize}

-To realize these objectives, we structure SBAMP as a bi‐level framework comprising three interacting components:
+SBAMP is structured as a bi-level optimization framework comprising three interacting components.

-\subsubsection{Global Path Planning via RRT\boldmath$^*$}
+\subsection{Global Path Planning via RRT$^*$}